10 open-source connectors·MIT licensed

 How it works

-From health signal to AI context in three steps.
+From wearable to AI in three steps.

-Each connector is a standalone npm package.
-Local-first by design, read-only by default, privacy modes built in.
+Each connector is a standalone npm package — local-first by design, read-only by default, privacy modes built in.

 01